Geometric Theory of Weyl Structures: Relations to non-linear invariant PDE

 On the other hand, we know the second fundamental form of $s(M)\subset A$ from \cref{thm3.4.2}.
 To determine the mean curvature, we have to contract an inverse metric into this expression, and we already know that this inverse metric is just $\Rho^{ij}$.
 Vanishing or non-vanishing of the result is independent of the final contraction with $\Rho^{kc}$.
 Thus we conclude that $s(M)\subset A$ is minimal if and only if

 In the proof of \cref{thm3.4.2}, we have also noted that the Cotton-York tensor is given by the alternation of $\nabla_i\Rho_{jk}$ in the first two indices.
 It is well known that this vanishes for projectively flat structures (see \cite{BEG}) and hence in the projectively flat case, $\nabla_i\Rho_{jk}$ is completely symmetric.
+Using this, the claim in the projectively flat case follows immediately.

+In the non-flat case, we first have to determine the map $\phi$ from Lemma 4 of \cite{Smoczyk}.
+In our notation, the map $P$ used there is given by $P|_{L^\pm}=\pm\id$.
+Using this, the beginning of the proof of \cref{thm3.4.1} readily shows that, in the notation used there, for $\xi\in T_xM\cong L^-_{s(x)}$, we get $\phi(\xi^i)=(\xi^i,-\Rho_{ja}\xi^a)$.
+Now we can combine this with the formula for $II_D$ from \cref{thm3.4.2}, which describes the operator $\widehat{A}$ used in \cite{Smoczyk}.
+This easily shows that, up to a non-zero factor, that the operator $\widehat{h}$ from \cite{Smoczyk} is given by

-Using this, the result follows immediately. \end{proof} \begin{remark} In the special case of a two-dimensional projective structure the minimality condition \eqref{eq:minlag} was previously obtained in \cite[Theorem 4.4]{Mettler:MinLag}. \end{remark}
+By definition, the mean curvature form $\widehat{H}$ from \cite{Smoczyk} is the trace over the first and third entry of this.
+Thus we have to contract $\widehat{h}_{ijk}$ with $\Rho^{ik}$, which again leads to $\Rho^{ab}\nabla^s_j\Rho_{ab}$. \end{proof} \begin{remark} In the special case of a two-dimensional projective structure the minimality condition \eqref{eq:minlag} was previously obtained in \cite[Theorem 4.4]{Mettler:MinLag}. \end{remark}

 A deep relation between solutions of the projective Monge-Amp\`ere equation and properly convex projective structures was established in the works \cite{MR2402597} by Labourie and \cite{MR1828223} by Loftin.
 Recall that a projective manifold $(M,[\nabla])$ is called~\textit{properly convex} if it arises as a quotient of a properly convex open set $\tilde{M}\subset \mathbb{RP}^n$ by a group $\Gamma$ of projective transformations which acts discretely and properly discontinuously.
 The projective line segments contained in $\tilde{M}$ project to $M$ to become the geodesics of $[\nabla]$.
 Therefore, locally, the geodesics of a properly convex projective structure $[\nabla]$ can be mapped diffeomorphically to segments of straight lines, that is, $[\nabla]$ is locally flat.
 Combining the work of Labourie and Loftin with \cref{thm4.3}, we obtain: